wp-plugins/blip-slideshow/readme.txt

 = Known Issues =

 * Blip is [*not* compatible with the Javascript framework Prototype](http://mootorial.com/wiki/mootorial/00a-mootoolsvsothers).
-Please check for "prototype.js" in your webpage, included by your theme or other plugin, before writing me for help.
+Please check for "prototype.js" in your webpage, included by your theme or other plugin, before contacting me for help.
 * Although multiple slideshows per page are possible, only Colorbox plugins support two or more of those slideshows having a Lightbox.
 * [Slideshow type "Fold" does not work in Internet Explorer](http://code.google.com/p/slideshow/issues/detail?id=195).